vilarfg/go-semver32/README.md

 Use this package:

-- if you don't need to store prerelease and build info
+- if you don't need to store prerelease and/or build info
 - if you are certain
   - the Major component will never exceed 65,535
   - the Minor and Patch components will never exceed 255